 - Follow your meal plan.
 Consistent snacks and meals can help you control your blood sugar level.

 - Keep an eye on your blood sugar level.
-Frequent blood sugar tests can tell you whether you're keeping your blood sugar level in your target range — and alert you to dangerous highs or lows.
-Check more frequently if you've exercised because exercise can cause blood sugar levels to drop, even hours later, especially if you don't exercise regularly.
+Frequent blood sugar tests can tell you whether you're keeping your blood sugar level in your target range.
+It also can alert you to dangerous highs or lows.
+Check more frequently if you've exercised.
+Exercise can cause blood sugar levels to drop, even hours later, especially if you don't exercise regularly.

 - Take your medication as directed.
-If you have frequent episodes of high or low blood sugar, let your doctor know.
-He or she may need to adjust the dose or the timing of your medication.
+If you have frequent episodes of high or low blood sugar, tell your health care provider.
+You may need to have the dose or the timing of your medication adjusted.

 - Have a sick-day plan.
 Illness can cause an unexpected change in blood sugar.
 If you are sick and unable to eat, your blood sugar may drop.
-Before you get sick, talk with your doctor about how to best manage your blood sugar levels.
-Consider storing at least three days' worth of diabetes supplies and an extra glucagon kit in case of emergencies.
+While you are healthy, talk with your doctor about how to best manage your blood sugar levels if you get sick.
+Consider storing at least a week's worth of diabetes supplies and an extra glucagon kit in case of emergencies.

 - Check for ketones when your blood sugar is high.
 Check your urine for ketones when your blood sugar level is over 250 mg/dL (14 mmol/L) on more than two consecutive tests, especially if you are sick.
-If you have a large amount of ketones, call your doctor for advice.
-Call your doctor immediately if you have any level of ketones and are vomiting.
+If you have a large amount of ketones, call your health care provider for advice.
+Call your health care provider immediately if you have any level of ketones and are vomiting.
 High levels of ketones can lead to diabetic ketoacidosis, which can lead to coma.

 - Have glucagon and fast-acting sources of sugar available.
-If you take insulin for your diabetes, make sure you have an up-to-date glucagon kit and fast-acting sources of sugar, such as glucose tablets or orange juice, readily available to treat low blood sugar levels.
+If you take insulin for your diabetes, have an up-to-date glucagon kit and fast-acting sources of sugar, such as glucose tablets or orange juice, readily available to treat low blood sugar levels.

-Consider a continuous glucose monitor (CGM), especially if you have trouble maintaining stable blood sugar levels or you don't feel symptoms of low blood sugar (hypoglycemia unawareness).
+Consider a continuous glucose monitor, especially if you have trouble maintaining stable blood sugar levels or you don't feel symptoms of low blood sugar (hypoglycemia unawareness).

-CGMs are devices that use a small sensor inserted underneath the skin to track trends in your blood sugar levels and transmit the information to a wireless device.
+Continuous glucose monitors are devices that use a small sensor inserted underneath the skin to track trends in blood sugar levels and send the information to a wireless device, such as a smart phone.

-These devices can alert you when your blood sugar is dangerously low or if it is dropping too fast.
-However, you still need to test your blood sugar levels using a blood glucose meter even if you're using a CGM.
-CGMs are more expensive than conventional glucose monitoring methods, but they may help you control your glucose better.
+These monitors can alert you when your blood sugar is dangerously low or if it is dropping too fast.
+But you still need to test your blood sugar levels using a blood glucose meter even if you're using one of these monitors.
+Continuous glucose monitors are more expensive than other glucose monitoring methods, but they may help you control your glucose better.

 - Drink alcohol with caution.
-Because alcohol can have an unpredictable effect on your blood sugar, be sure to have a snack or a meal when you drink, if you choose to drink at all.
+Because alcohol can have an unpredictable effect on your blood sugar, have a snack or a meal when you drink alcohol, if you choose to drink at all.

-- Wear a medical ID bracelet or necklace.
-If you're unconscious, the ID can provide valuable information to your friends, co-workers and others — including emergency personnel.
+- Wear a medical identification bracelet or necklace.
+If you're unconscious, the bracelet or necklace can provide valuable information to your friends, co-workers and emergency personnel.